 We will keep your information active for as long as required to enable us to operate our services, but we will not keep your information active for any longer than is necessary.
 We will take into consideration our legal obligations and tax and accounting rules when determining how long we should keep your information active.

-In most cases, this will mean your data remains active for 2 years after your last interaction with us.
+In most cases, this will mean your data remains active for two years after your last interaction with us.
 An interaction could be making a donation, attending an event, contacting our office, or opening an email from us – anything that implies that you are still interested in our fundraising.
 After this time, we will cease to use your data to contact you.

 However, in some cases there will be reasons for your data to remain active after this time, for example; if you have claimed Gift Aid and we need to hold your details for tax purposes.
 In this case, we will cease to send you marketing communications after the initial two year period since your last interaction with us, and will only continue to use your data for administrative purposes.

 If you have pledged a legacy gift, it will be necessary to retain your data until your gift is received, so that we can identify the gift against the pledge.